 Transportation Services reserves the right to review a request to determine emergency status.
 We have no control over the response time of a cab or fleet vehicle; customers should confirm these details when they request the service.

 ERH can be used up to three times every six months.
-Overuse/abuse of ERH may endanger this program, so questionable requests will be carefully reviewed by Transportation Services.
+Overuse/abuse of ERH may endanger this program, so requests will be carefully reviewed by Transportation Services.
 We reserve the right to rule requests for rides inappropriate regardless of any prior judgments.

 See the emergency ride home policy for full process details and restrictions.